A GREAT HOBBY SPORT

 A FISHING PROGRAM

-A fishing training programme is being launched in the east of the island, offering a specialised theoretical and practical knowledge course for local fishermen on the island.
-The programme is also aimed at holders of professional fishing licences A and B, and also for the re-issue of coastal vessel skipper certificates.
+A fishing training programme, offering a specialised theoretical and practical knowledge course for local fishermen, is now available on the island.
+Organised within the framework of the local development strategy implementation for the fisheries areas of Larnaca and Famagusta districts, the scheme is aimed at holders of professional fishing licences A and B, and can also be used for the re-issue of coastal vessel skipper certificates.

-Amongst other things, the training sessions will include two modules that will include a basic safety refresher course and a medical first aid course.
+Amongst other things, training sessions include two modules.
+These include a basic safety refresher course and a medical first aid course.
 The training programme will accept a maximum of 24 trainees and a minimum of 10.

 Development Company of Larnaca & Famagusta